practicalbiblicalfasting/practicalbiblicalfasting.github.io/_pages/contact.md

 ## Ministry Background

-As the pastor behind Biblical Fasting Guide, I bring 30 years of ministry experience and multiple postgraduate degrees in ministry, divinity, theology, and philosophy.
-I've personally guided hundreds of people through their first fasting experiences and continue to fast regularly myself.
+As the pastor behind Biblical Fasting Guide, I bring 20 years of ministry experience and have personally guided hundreds of people through their first fasting experiences and continue to fast regularly myself.

 *"Iron sharpens iron, and one man sharpens another." - Proverbs 27:17*